Flannery O'Connor

-Mary Flannery O'Connor (March 25, 1925 – August 3, 1964) was an American novelist, short story writer and essayist.
+Mary Flannery O'Connor (March 25, 1925 – August 3, 1964) was an American novelist, short story writer, and essayist.
 She wrote two novels and 31 short stories, as well as a number of reviews and commentaries.

-She was a Southern writer who often wrote in a sardonic Southern Gothic style and relied heavily on regional settings and grotesque characters, often in violent situations.
-The unsentimental acceptance or rejection of the limitations or imperfections or differences of these characters (whether attributed to disability, race, crime, religion or sanity) typically underpins the drama.
+O'Connor was a Southern writer who often wrote in a sardonic Southern Gothic style.
+She relied heavily on regional settings and grotesque characters, often in violent situations.
+In her writing, an unsentimental acceptance or rejection of the limitations, imperfections or differences of these characters (whether attributed to disability, race, crime, religion, or sanity) typically underpins the drama.

-Her writing reflected her Roman Catholic faith and frequently examined questions of Catholicism-defined morality and ethics.
-Her posthumously compiled Complete Stories won the 1972 U.S. National Book Award for Fiction and has been the subject of enduring praise.
+O'Connor's writing often reflects her Catholic faith, and frequently examines questions of morality and ethics.
+In her own words, "[a]ll my stories are about the action of grace on a character who is not very willing to support it, but most people think of these stories as hard, hopeless, brutal, etc." Her posthumously compiled Complete Stories won the 1972 U.S. National Book Award for Fiction and has been the subject of enduring praise.

 Early life and education

 Childhood

-O'Connor was born on March 25, 1925, in Savannah, Georgia, the only child of Edward Francis O'Connor, a real estate agent, and Regina Cline, who were both of Irish descent.
+O'Connor was born on March 25, 1925, in Savannah, Georgia, the only child of Edward Francis O'Connor, a real estate agent, and Regina Cline, both of Irish descent.
 As an adult, she remembered herself as a "pigeon-toed child with a receding chin and a you-leave-me-alone-or-I'll-bite-you complex".
 The Flannery O'Connor Childhood Home museum is located at 207 E. Charlton Street on Lafayette Square.

-In 1940, O'Connor and her family moved to Milledgeville, Georgia, where they initially lived with her mother's family at the so-called 'Cline mansion', in town.
-In 1937, her father had been diagnosed with systemic lupus erythematosus; it led to his eventual death on February 1, 1941, and O'Connor and her mother continued to live in Milledgeville.
+In 1940, O'Connor and her family moved to Milledgeville, Georgia, where they initially lived with her mother's family at the so-called 'Cline Mansion,' in town.
+In 1937, her father was diagnosed with systemic lupus erythematosus, which led to his eventual death on February 1, 1941.
+O'Connor and her mother continued to live in Milledgeville.
 In 1951, they moved to Andalusia Farm, which is now a museum dedicated to O'Connor's work.